When you start thinking about investing in the stock market, the acronyms and jargon can be hard to get your head around.

 A bond is pretty much an IOU issued by companies and governments to raise money.

 When you buy one, you’re basically lending money to the issuer of the bond.
 You’ll get interest on your investment over a set period of time.
-When the bond reaches maturity (when the set time period ends) the face value will be paid back to you.
+When the bond reaches maturity (when the set time period ends) the face value should be paid back to you.

 Typically, the value of bonds doesn’t go up and down as much as when your money’s invested in shares – so they’re often seen as more stable investments